- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 - Ensure that as much joint planning time as possible is available to subject teams.

 - Divide up the work.
 We already know that time spent discussing curriculum implementation and sharing responsibility for planning schemes of work is the most effective use of time for departments.

 - Subject leaders must tell senior teams what you need to help students catch up.
-If senior leaders have learned anything in the past six months its how to be flexible and adjust plans in the light of updated information.
+If senior leaders have learned anything following the pandemic, it's how to be flexible and adjust plans in the light of updated information.

-- Don’t feel pressured to start catch up programmes straight away in September.
-Time spent ascertaining what the gaps in learning are is time well spent.
+- Time spent ascertaining what the gaps in learning are is time well spent.

-- As ever your best is absolutely good enough.
-No senior or middle leader should expect to reverse the effects of school closures!
+- As ever, your best is absolutely good enough.
+No senior or middle leader should expect to reverse the effects of the pandemic!